-Experiments are currently in the planning stage.
+The first of the experiments has been completed.
 Results from the first round of experiments will be published in a later version of this paper and will be presented at the conference.
-Plots and charts will be presented showing the support of the data for the primary and secondary hypotheses.
-Analysis of variance will be performed to provide quantitative estimates of the degree of statistical support for the hypotheses.
-Confidence intervals will be provided for the magnitude of the effects associated with the hypotheses.
-Both traditional and Bayesian hypothesis tests will be performed.
+Analysis of variance will be performed to provide quantitative estimates of the degree of statistical support for (or against) the hypotheses.